List of It's Always Sunny in Philadelphia characters: The McPoyles

 Ryan and Liam later reappear in the Season 9 episode "The Gang Squashes Their Beefs" as part of an ensemble invited to Dennis and Mac's apartment to make amends for past transgressions.
 Liam and Ryan are revealed to be the owners of the very last video rental store in Philadelphia whom accept the Dennis and Mac's invitation to Thanksgiving dinner.
 During the episode Liam displays immense difficulty adapting to his disability, relying on Ryan for assistance in most situations, as well as wearing a flesh-colored eye-patch and later painting on an eye in the hopes of making his injury less visible.
 As retribution for Liam's disfigurement the brothers demand a new eye from Dennis and Mac, to no avail.
 As the episode ends Frank manages to set fire to Dennis and Mac's apartment.
 The McPoyles along with the other guests are locked inside the burning apartment by the gang but seemingly escape unharmed.

 The McPoyle family return in the Season 11 episode "McPoyle vs. Ponderosa: The Trial of the Century", pursuing legal action against Bill Ponderosa for spiking the milk at the wedding and the subsequent mutilation of Liam.
 Though many members of the family are present at the trial (including Margaret McPoyle) Liam and Ryan do not attend, as it transpires Liam contracted pink eye after pouring "healing milk" into his eye.
 The case is thrown out of court due to a revelation made by Charlie that the true culprit responsible for Liam's injury was Royal McPoyle, the pet Poconos Swallow of Pappy McPoyle (Guillermo del Toro), patriarch of the McPoyle family.

 Liam and Ryan make an appearance in the Season 16 episode "The Gang Goes Bowling" where they are revealed to have sold their video store and now own and manage the bowling alley that the gang bowls at during a battle of sexes match between Charlie, Dennis, Mac and Frank against Dee, the Waitress, Artemis and Gail the Snail.

+Liam, Ryan and Pappy return in the Season 18 episode "The Gang Goes to the Ren Faire" as the owners of the land the Renaissance Fair takes place on, who force Frank through a series of gruelling challenges in exchange for allowing him to buy the land and transform it into data centers for profit.
+After Frank chooses Mac as his champion in a jousting duel against Liam, Ryan is convinced to take his place and ultimately loses one of his eyes, resulting in the two brothers matching each other's one-eyed appearance.